Past Alternative Break Programs and Impact

 Guatemala: Fair Trade Coffee

-The trip to Guatemala was born out of organizing on campus during 2004-2005 for fair trade coffee.
+This program was born out of organizing on campus during 2004-2005 for fair trade coffee.
 In the end, because of student activism, a fair trade coffee company, Pura Vida, won the contract over Starbucks.
 Riding on the momentum and alliances built, student coordinators organized a trip to Pura Vida’s coffee plantations in Guatemala.
 The trip had financial support from the company as well as Bon Apetit.
 The on-the-ground logistics were organized by a group called Bridge Builders who led educational discussions on fair trade and sustainable development.

 Honduras: Political Realities

-Joe Eldridge, University Chaplain, initiated the Alternative Break program in 1998 with a trip to Honduras to do rebuilding after hurricane Mitch.
+Joe Eldridge, University Chaplain, initiated the Alternative Break program in 1998 with a program to Honduras to do rebuilding after hurricane Mitch.
 He has extensive knowledge of the region and contacts in all levels of civil society.
 Students learned a lot and had transformative experiences in meetings with government and non-government officials, a visit to a maquila factory, and volunteer work with a youth empowerment organization.